Fernando Wood: Return to mayoralty and support for Confederacy

 Wood served a third mayoral term in 1860 and 1861.
-Wood was one of many New York Democrats sympathetic to the Confederacy, called 'Copperheads' by the staunch Unionists.
+Wood was one of many New York City Democrats sympathetic to the Confederacy, called 'Copperheads' by the staunch Unionists.
 In 1860, at a meeting to choose New York's delegates to the Democratic convention in Charleston, S.C., Wood outlined his case against the abolitionist cause and the "Black Republicans" who supported it.
 He was of the opinion that "until we have provided and cared for the oppressed laboring man in our own midst, we should not extend our sympathy to the laboring men of other States."
 In January 1861, Wood suggested to the New York City Council that New York secede and declare itself a free city in order to continue its profitable cotton trade with the Confederacy.

 Wood's Democratic machine was concerned with maintaining the revenues that maintained the patronage, which depended on Southern cotton.
 Wood's suggestion was greeted with derision by the Common Council.
 Tammany Hall was highly factionalized until after the Civil War.
 Wood and his faction cocreated and he headed his own organization named Mozart Hall.
 New York City commercial interests wanted to retain their relations with the South, but within the framework of the Constitution.